-(Graph 1) In the 2016 Houston HIV Care Needs Services Assessment. participants indicated a need management in the past 12 months.
+(Graph 1) In the 2016 Houston HIV Care Services Needs Assessment, 83% of participants indicated a need for case management in the past 12 months.
 73% reported the service was easy to access, and 10% reported difficulty.
 7% stated they did not know the service was available.